PauseAI/pauseai-website/src/posts/2024-february.md

 ---
-title: PauseAI / No AGI Protest @ OpenAI San Francisco and International - February 12th, 2024
+title: PauseAI / No AGI Protest @ OpenAI San Francisco - February 12th, 2024
 description: We are organizing a protest to demand a pause on dangerous AI development.
 ---